 Heat pumps are at their best when the outdoor temperature is above freezing, so they make an ideal addition to homes in the Pacific Northwest.
 Although both AC units and heat pumps continue to get quieter with advancements, they still generate some sound.
 If noise is a concern, the all-new XV19 TruComfort Variable Speed Low Profile Heat Pump, is an ultra-quiet option developed by Trane to meet new noise ordinances.

 Still wondering which system to choose?
 Ultimately, both will keep you cool.
 The option that makes the most sense for you depends on your specific needs, sizing, ductwork, and location.
 Our HVAC experts are trained to evaluate your home’s airflow, provide proper heat pump sizing, and maximize your energy efficiency.
-BelRed Energy Solutions specializes in heat pump repair, ductless heat pump installation, AC service, and more.
+BelRed specializes in heat pump repair, ductless heat pump installation, AC service, and more.
 We are committed to keeping you comfortable and ensuring you get the energy savings you expect.
 Contact us today or schedule an appointment to determine which system is best for you.

 What Our Clients Say